-The assumptions used are largely prescribed and reflect market conditions at 31 March 2021.
+The assumptions used are largely prescribed and reflect market conditions at 31 March 2022.
 Changes in market conditions can have a significant effect on the value of liabilities reported.
 For example, a reduction in the net discount rate will increase the assessed value of liabilities as a higher value is placed on benefits paid in the future.
 The effect of changes in financial assumptions is shown in the table.

-Approximate increases - Firefighters' Schemes Change Employer Liability £000s Change in financial assumptions 2020/21 Decrease in real discount rate 0.1% 14,069 Increase in member life expectancy 1 year 14,259 Increase in rate of increase in salaries 0.1% 13,669 Increase in rate of increase in pensions (CPI) 0.1% 13,995
+Approximate increases - Firefighters' Schemes Change Employer Liability £000s Change in financial assumptions 2021/22 Decrease in real discount rate 0.1% 13,879 Increase in member life expectancy 0.1% 13,919 Increase in rate of increase in salaries 0.1% 13,295 Increase in rate of increase in pensions (CPI) 0.1% 13,873

-Approximate increases - Wiltshire LGPS Change Employer Liability £000s Change in financial assumptions 2020/21 Decrease in real discount rate 0.5% 10,994 Increase in member life expectancy 1 see below Increase in rate of increase in salaries 0.5% 1,152 Increase in rate of increase in pensions 0.5% 9,618
+Approximate increases - Wiltshire LGPS Change Employer Liability £000s Change in financial assumptions 2021/22 Decrease in real discount rate 0.1% 2,091 Increase in member life expectancy 1 3,870 Increase in rate of increase in salaries 0.1% 214 Increase in rate of increase in pensions 0.1% 1,863